Specialist Tax Services

 This is key to maximising shareholder value.
 Andrew believes that shareholder and corporate taxation are inextricably linked and ultimately it is the burden of all taxation that needs to be considered in maximising ultimate shareholder value.

-We have considerable experience in ensuring that Entrepreneurs’ Relief is maximised so as to pay tax at only 10% on the final sale proceeds.
+We have considerable experience in ensuring that Business Asset Disposal Relief (formerly Entrepreneurs’ Relief) is maximised so as to pay tax at only 10% on the first £1 million of the gain on the final sale proceeds.